Morality as a scientific field

 This call for considering

-must be a consequentialist (utilitarian)
+same reason, to a consequentialist (utilitarian)

 view, has ready been made by other authors, especially by Sam